 - An EA number is entered instead of the PTIN

-- Name change has occurred, usually due to marriage or divorce, and the name entered in our course system does not match the name and the PTIN system
+- Name change has occurred, usually due to marriage or divorce, and the name entered in our course system does not match the name in the PTIN system

 Fun CPE automatically sends an email to the student using the student’s email address in our course system, if records submitted to the IRS PTIN system are rejected.

 Compounding the error, students sometimes use an email address in our course system that is not an email address they check frequently.
 We sometimes have a large number of items that are never corrected by the student, and in fact even after repeated attempts to contact the student, we never receive any response.

 We recommend to every student that after first enrolling, and every time they sign up for a new course or courses, they verify the information in their student profile.

 Check the spelling of your first and last name, the PTIN you have entered and your email address.

 When you first enroll in a course, it is a good idea to login to your PTIN account at the IRS website to view the name you have recorded in the PTIN system.
 You must enter your name exactly as it is when you create your user profile.

 We use only your first and last name, so anything entered in the “middle name” field is ignored for PTIN reporting.
 Any suffixes (Jr, Sr etc) should be entered after your last name, with no punctuation.